ChocoStiko/subdivision-portal/README.md

 This website is designed to offer residents of the Windward Hills Subdivision (WWHS) services for their community and to show visitors a glimpse of the subdivision.

 It is a responsive and modern platform that provides an intuitive and clean interface, featuring a design with an orange, green, and white color palette that represents the vibrant community of the WWHS (insert color hex codes: #ff8a00 for yellow, #347433 for green, #FFFFFF for white).
+The system is built using **ReactJS for the frontend** and a **PHP–MySQL backend**, enabling full CRUD operations for users, reservations, vehicle stickers, and announcements.
 The website is interactive, with a fully implemented backend that you can view in the **Technologies Used** section of this README file.

+The system uses a relational MySQL database to store user accounts, reservations, vehicle sticker applications, and administrator data.
+Passwords are stored using hashing for security, Action fields allow admins to approve or reject requests.
+The database is accessed through PHP REST API endpoints, consumed by the ReactJS frontend via Axios.

 ## Pages
 - **Guest Page**: